 "One 6-year-old boy wanted Legos, another boy wanted an art set.
 A 12-year-old girl needed a jewelry box," Sister Mortensen said.
-That night, family fome evening was spent scurrying about the mall procuring gifts for each of the children.
+That night, family home evening was spent scurrying about the mall buying gifts for each of the children.

-During the past eight years, since David's death, Sister Mortensen says she has felt the sweet companionship of her son in ways to tender too tell.
+During the past eight years, since David's death, Sister Mortensen says she has felt the sweet companionship of her son in ways too tender to tell.